Developmental Education Assessment

 - Non-LSU Eunice students may take assessments for $20 per assessment with a photo ID

-such as a driver's license or another state ID.
+such as a driver's license or another state ID (NOTE: As of Fall 2017, the Assessment Center has suspending all testing for non-LSUE

-The LSU Eunice Assessment Center is operated by the Office of Developmental Education.
+The LSU Eunice Assessment Center is operated by the Office of Institutional Effectiveness.

 Future or existing students may contact the office at 337-550-1433 or email@example.com